PAARA-org/paara-org.github.io/fieldday.md

 ## Safety Guidelines

-You can read the Field Day Safety Guidelines by [clicking here](/fieldday.html).

-For a printable version of the Safety Guidelines, please [click here](https://docs.google.com/document/d/1J4zDdLOIcLpmyfRRWEDBjy1PZdddvFCUoqU4WL1VSAg/preview).
+You can read the Field Day Safety Guidelines by [clicking here](/fieldday/fieldday-safety-guidelines.html).
+For a printable version of the Safety Guidelines, [open in Google Docs](https://docs.google.com/document/d/1J4zDdLOIcLpmyfRRWEDBjy1PZdddvFCUoqU4WL1VSAg/preview){:target="_blank"}.

 ## Past Field Days